Linightz/RMServer_Threshold_Sensor_Test/README.md

 This script is designed to run on RHEL7.

 This script is designed to test the following sensor threshold ONLY:
-Ambient Temp
+Ambient Temp,
-CPU DTS
+CPU DTS,
-SysBrd 12V 5V 3.3V
+SysBrd 12V 5V 3.3V,
-CMOS Battery
+CMOS Battery,
 Fan N Tach

 Use of other sensors will result in test incomplete.

 This script uses OOB only, please have the SUT BMC IP ready and run the script on a test client.